reald/anytone-flash-tools/interceptor/README.md

 ```

 The script on radio side will intercept all data between the programming software and the radio and saves everything in a hex dump file.
 If the serial port is disconnected it will automatically open
-a diff tool (meld) and compare the stored files of the latest communication flow and the one before.
+a diff tool (meld by default) and compare the stored files of the latest communication flow and the one before.
 This lets you very efficiently analyse each byte of the
-the protocol.
-Also wireshark to intercept the USB connection is not needed any longer.
+the communication protocol.
+Wireshark to intercept the USB connection is not needed any longer.

 ## Start interceptor on radio side